-A. Under The Commercial Crime Coverage Form And Commercial Crime Policy:

-1.Exclusion D.1.k.
+A. In Section D.1.
+Exclusions Applicable To All Insuring Agreements:

 Virtual Currency is replaced by the following:

-k.Virtual Currency
+Virtual Currency

 Loss involving virtual currency of any kind, by whatever name known, whether actual or fictitious including, but not limited to, digital currency, crypto currency or any other type of electronic currency.
-However, if a Virtual Currency Limit Of Insurance is shown in the Schedule, we will pay up to that amount for loss of virtual currency shown in the Schedule.
+However, if a Virtual Currency Limit Of Insurance is shown in the Schedule, we will pay up to that amount for loss of Virtual Currency shown in the Schedule.
 That amount is part of, not in addition to, the Limit Of Insurance shown in the Declarations for the applicable Insuring Agreement.

+B. In Section E.1.
+Conditions Applicable To All Insuring Agreements:

-2.Paragraph (1) of the Valuation – Settlement Condition is replaced by the following:
+Paragraph (1) of the Valuation – Settlement Condition is replaced by the following:

 (1) Money